holycrap872/ucls-hs-intro-to-cs/CourseMaterial/02_functions_and_fractals/00_grok_functions_1/lesson_plan.md

 ## Lesson Plan

-This lesson serves both as the introduction to functions and as a bit of a refresher after the winter break.
+This lesson serves both as the introduction to functions and as a bit of a refresher after just completing the unit test.
 In it, students review everything that they have covered so far and get a glimpse of where they are going to go in the upcoming units.
 After this, the conceptual foundations of functions are discussed - but no actual Python function terminology since we're relying on Grok to do this.
 Finally, students start to work on Grok.